Content at a Glance

 Our graduate programs in psychology consistently rank within the top 25 doctoral programs at "Public Ivies."
 The best way to learn more about the program is to visit the department and observe firsthand.
 Notify us in advance of your visit to make sure that the faculty with whom you would like to speak will be available.

 Gerhardstein (lab page): visual development and digital influences on perception and learning, development of low-level contour detection and Gestalt organizational principles, using eye-tracking and ERP; fMRI anticipated 2022.
-Accepting students for Fall, 2023.
+Accepting graduate students for Fall 2024.

 Klin: psycholinguistics, reading, comprehension and memory for text.
 Prof. Klin is currently Dean of Harpur College.

 Kurtz (Scholar page): behavioral and computational investigations of human learning and reasoning processes including categorization and analogy; improving the problem-solving and learning abilities of humans and machines.
-Accepting students for Fall, 2023.
+Accepting graduate students for Fall 2024.

 Miller: basic learning and memory processes, sources of forgetting, reducing and enhancing forgetting, retrieval mechanisms.